HcashOrg/Hx-Doc/docs/research/ide/ide-using.md

 ## Start IDE

-Once you've downloaded it, you'll get a zip file, unpack it into any directory on your computer, and then open the directory with an ChainIDE.exe file inside.double-click on the file to launch your HX IDE.
+Once you've downloaded it, you'll get a zip file, unpack it into any directory on your computer, and then open the directory with an AnyChain.exe file inside.double-click on the file to launch your HX IDE.

 ![Start IDE](/img/research/start.png)